chanmix51/elcaro/documentation/article.md

             ├── EmployeeMap.php
             └── Employee.php

-It should not surprise ORMs users.
+It should not surprise ORM users.
 We can see the namespace used is the name of the database given when instanciating the `Database` class and the schema name.
 This way, it is possible to have several classes with the same name in different namespaces.
 There are 3 classes per table:

  * a class with the same name as the table (capitalized) ;
  * a class with the same name and `Map` append to it ;